stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

      support certain subsets of role functionality or variables
      Examples: resolv_conf, stackhpc.openhpc

-- Some hostvars are tempalted from hostvars from other nodes, which aren't available in the current approach:
+- Some variables are defined using hostvars from other nodes, which aren't available v the current approach:

     ```
     [root@rl9-compute-0 rocky]# grep hostvars /mnt/cluster/hostvars/rl9-compute-0/hostvars.yml